A close quasar pair in a disk-disk galaxy merger at z = 2.17

-Extended Data Figure 8 shows the spectral fits to the primary (left) and secondary (right) X-ray point source detected by {\tt BAYMAX}.
+Supplementary Figure 9 shows the spectral fits to the primary (left) and secondary (right) X-ray point source detected by {\tt BAYMAX}.
 We find both sets of spectral realizations are best-fit with a simple absorbed power law ({\tt XSPEC} model components: {\tt phabs} $\times$ {\tt zphabs} $\times$ {\tt zpow}).
 Given the low number of counts for both components (average of $\sim191.5$ and $\sim6$ counts for the primary and secondary, respectively), we fix the power law index, $\Gamma$, to a value of 1.8 for all spectral fits.
-Extended Data Table 3 lists the median values and the confidence interval of the best-fit spectral parameter distributions.
+Supplementary Table 3 lists the median values and the confidence interval of the best-fit spectral parameter distributions.